 The Company follows the policy of underwriting and reinsuring all contracts of insurance, which limit the retained liability of the Company.
 The reinsurance of contracts does not, however, relieve the Company of its primary obligation to the policyholders.

 In the event that the reinsurers are unable to meet their obligations under the reinsurance agreements, the Company would also be liable for the reinsured amount.
 The Company's credit risk management procedures are detailed in Note 17.

-Aon Limited, whose registered office is in London, England, a related party, is the Company's reinsurance broker and acts as the intermediary between the Company and its reinsurers.
+Aon Limited, whose registered office is in London, England, a related party, is the Company's reinsurance broker and acts as the intermediary between the Company and the reinsurers.
 Reinsurance contracts between the Company and its reinsurers are renewable annually in accordance with the terms of the individual contracts.

-Recoverables under excess of loss reinsurance for claims paid and outstanding Recoverables under proportional contracts for outstanding claims (Note 12)
+2021 2020 Recoverables under excess of loss reinsurance for claims paid and outstanding \$ 556,588 \$ 2,523,680 Recoverables under proportional contracts for outstanding claims (Note 12) 10,775,188 18,386,225 \$ 11,331,776 \$ 20,909,905

-Amounts due to reinsurers of \$9,015,906 (2019 - \$40,124,199) represents advanced funding payments from reinsurers received by the Company in relation Hurricane Dorian settlements; in addition to any funding premiums to be ceded to the reinsurers, less reinsurance recoverables on proportional contracts.
+Amounts due to reinsurers of \$4,136,453 (2020 - \$9,015,906) represents advanced funding payments from reinsurers received by the Company in relation Hurricane Dorian settlements; in addition to any funding premiums to be ceded to the reinsurers, less reinsurance recoverables on proportional contracts.